 Mbonu held that the panel lacked jurisdiction to consider the petition in his minority judgement.

-He dismissed the lawsuit for lack of merit on the grounds that the tribunal only has appellate authority, not original jurisdiction.
+He dismissed the lawsuit for lack of merit because the tribunal only has appellate authority, not original jurisdiction.

-According to the News Agency of Nigeria (NAN), Osuya had complained to the bank over its failure to transfer N500,000 from his Stanbic-IBTC Bank account to his Access Bank account on two separate occasions.
+According to the News Agency of Nigeria (NAN), Osuya had complained to the bank twice about its failure to transfer N500,000 from his Stanbic-IBTC Bank account to his Access Bank account.
 Osuya added that the funds covered his children’s education expenses.

 He informed the tribunal that he submitted a form on September 8, 2022, under the NIS Instant Payment option, requesting the transfer of N500,000 to his Access Bank account.